 Staging for pancreatic cancer

-Staging is the process of finding out how widespread the cancer is and whether it has spread to other parts of the body.
-This is very important because the treatment and the outlook for the patient depend on the stage of the cancer.
+The stage of a cancer is a standard way for doctors to sum up how far the cancer has spread.
+This is very important because your treatment and outlook depend on the stage of your cancer.
 The tests described in the section “How is pancreatic cancer found?” are used to decide the stage of the cancer.

-For patients who have surgery, the extent of the resection — whether or not all of the tumor is removed — is also important with regard to outlook.
+If you have surgery, the extent of the resection — whether or not all of the tumor is removed — is also important with regard to outlook.
 This is sometimes listed on a scale from R0 (where all of tumor that can be seen has been removed) to R2 (where some tumor could not be removed).

 Metastatic: The cancer has spread to distant organs.
 Surgery would be done only to relieve symptoms or other problems.

 Last Medical Review: 08/01/2014

-Last Revised: 02/15/2013
+Last Revised: 02/01/2016